Supporting you from the start

 Getting an Autism Diagnosis

-There’s no medical or blood test to diagnose autism.
-Instead, healthcare professionals evaluate your child’s developmental history and behavior.
-They may need to rule out medical conditions, like hearing or speech problems.
+There are no medical tests for diagnosing autism.
+Instead, healthcare professionals assess your child’s development and behavior.
+They may also rule out other medical conditions, such as hearing or speech problems.